 Through testing conducted at the Concrete Durability Center at The University of Texas at Austin, it has been found that many structural elements in the San Antonio Y, including the columns in spine DD, are suffering from materials related distress.
-The two main causes for distress are Alkali-Silica Reaction and/or Delayed Ettringite Formation (Folliard 2005).
+The two main causes for distress are Alkali-Silica Reaction (ASR) and/or Delayed Ettringite Formation (DEF) (Folliard 2005).
 ASR and DEF are both chemically related internal forms of deterioration in concrete.
-Figure 1.2 is an illustration of the type of damage that can occur in reinforced concrete suffering from ASR and/or DEF.
+Figures 1.2 and 1.3 are illustrations of the type of damage that can occur in reinforced concrete suffering from ASR and/or DEF.